 The Australian National Action plan presented to the Open Government Partnership Paris Summit in November 2016 included a commitment (Commitment 3.1) concerning freedom of information.

-In the course of a productive discussion on 31 May 2017 between members of Accountability Round Table and the Department of the Attorney-General concerning Australia’s the OGP National Action Plan, the Chair of Art was invited to provide information relating to the resourcing of the Office of the Australian Information Commissioner.
+In the course of a productive discussion on 31 May 2017 between members of Accountability Round Table and the Department of the Attorney-General concerning Australia’s the OGP National Action Plan, the Chair of Accountability Round Table was invited to provide information relating to the resourcing of the Office of the Australian Information Commissioner.

 This submission to the Department of the Attorney-General concerning the future of the Office of the Australian Information Commissioner and of Freedom of Information, is reproduced below.